abbbi/virtnbdbackup/README.md

 > If missing, Kernel, UEFI or NVRAM files are restored to their original
 > location as set in the virtual machine configuration.

-A restored virtual machine can then been defined and started right from the restored directory (or use option `-D` to define automatically):
+A restored virtual machine can then be defined and started right from the restored directory (or use option `-D` to define automatically):

 ```